108 Greenwich St., 5th Fl New York, NY 10006

 This can take up to 48 hours depending on your credit card processor.

-This mechanism is used to collect payments when a business owner does not work with a “friendly” merchant processor and does not want to incur the 24–48-hour delay in deposits.
+This method is used to collect payments when a business owner does not work with a “friendly” merchant processor and does not want to incur the 24–48-hour delay in deposits.
 The way this works is pretty straightforward.

 Our collections department logs into your merchant processing portal on a daily basis to see what the last batch was and then collects the specified percentage via ACH from the business bank account.
 This type of split funding requires access to your merchant processing online account at all times or else it would constitute a default.

 When a deal is in underwriting it will be determined if this option is available based on a formula that is heavily weighted on the average ledger balance in the bank account.
-Unlike direct split, if a business has many overdrafts in the account they will be declined for a variable ach but can still get approved for a direct split or lockbox method.
+Unlike direct split, if a business has many overdrafts in the account they will be declined for a variable ACH but can still get approved for a direct split or lockbox method.

 What’s Needed to Qualify for Split Funding?